 Anterior Knee Pain

 This condition affects the anterior knee joint which consists of the knee cap (patella) and the lower end of the thigh bone (femur bone).
-Patellofemoral Syndrome occurs when the patella does not glide properly on the lower end of the femur due to anatomical anomalies, or quadriceps weakness and can cause acute to chronic pain in cricketers of all age groups.
+It is medically referred to as Patellofemoral Syndrome, and occurs when the patella does not glide properly on the lower end of the femur due to anatomical anomalies, or quadriceps weakness and can cause acute to chronic pain in cricketers of all age groups.

 If the patella does not glide up and down in the groove it can cause bone on bone rubbing and/or degeneration of the cartilage.
 Poor biomechanics can be remedied with foot orthotics, cricket shoe modifications and muscle strengthening programs.

-If you have pain in the front of your knee just below the knee cap, you should contact your podiatrist as soon as possible.
-Treatment involves biomechanical assessment, rest, ice, a patella tendon support, foot orthotics if poor foot posture is implicated, shock wave therapy and most importantly an eccentric strengthening program.
+If you have pain in the front of your knee just below the knee cap, you should contact your My FootDr Podiatrist as soon as possible.
+Treatment involves biomechanical assessment, rest, ice, a patella tendon support, foot orthotics if poor foot posture is implicated, shockwave therapy and very importantly an eccentric strengthening program.

 Sometimes just a change in footwear and some quad strengthening can make a big difference.

-Trauma to the toenails, especially the big (hallux) toenail, is a common problem in cricketers.
+Trauma to the toenails, especially the big toenail, is a common problem in cricketers.
 We have kept some of the world’s best fast bowlers in the game by addressing something as simple as toenail treatment.
-(Picture of injured toenail and big toe cut out on CCS) Periodic nail debridement and alteration to the cricket shoes by cutting out a section of the upper adjacent to the hallux toenail, and reinforcing this with kangaroo leather, can make a vital difference to a cricketer’s foot health.
+Periodic nail debridement and alteration to the cricket shoes by cutting out a section of the upper adjacent to the hallux toenail, and reinforcing this with kangaroo leather, can make a vital difference to a cricketer’s foot health.

 How Can We Help

+At My FootDr, we love cricket so much that we were the naming rights sponsors of the legendary Queensland Bulls for 4 seasons from 2014 to 2018.
 Our podiatrists have a deep knowledge of cricket injuries and we have a special offer for junior cricketers in association with Queensland Cricket.
-We are here to help!